BurendoUK/burendo-handbook-public/docs/static-menu/contribute.md

 ![New blog file](images/contribution/New-blog.png)

+- Paste the text you copied from the other blog to the top of your new file and edit the data to match (i.e. description, tags etc)
 - Enter a file name with the following format: `YYYY-MM-DD-Name-of-blog.md`
 - Write your blog - see the section on [markdown and submitting changes](#write-your-contribution-and-submit-changes)